vallard/CiscoCloudDayLab1/01-ConsumingOpenStack/README.md

 ### 1.6.1 Get Sample Ansible

 Ansible is already set up on the workstation.
+Ansible is a framework for running automated workflows on a system.
+Ansible does this with the concept of _playbooks_.
+A playbook is a set of scripts or actions that should be executed on a host.
+The _playbooks_ are designed to be idempodent.
+Meaning that it declares the state it wants the system to be in.
+When the playbook is run, if the system is not in that state, the actions are run.
+If the system is already in a good state, it will leave it alone.
+This means that you can always safely run the playbooks without fear of taking the system down.

 Let's download some playbooks that are mostly written that we can use.
 On your lab machine run the command:

 ```
+cd ~/
 git clone https://github.com/vallard/COPC-API-Examples.git
 ```